Russell MacKinnon: Criminal charges

 On February 14, 2011, it was announced that MacKinnon was among four people facing criminal charges in connection with the RCMP investigation into 2010s MLA expense scandal.
 MacKinnon was charged with fraud exceeding $5,000, breach of trust by a public officer, and 8 counts of uttering a forged document.

 On May 3, 2012, MacKinnon pleaded not guilty and went to trial on the charges in March 2013.
 On March 15, 2013, MacKinnon stopped testifying at his trial and pleaded guilty to breach of trust, and was sentenced to an eight-month conditional sentence.

-Personal life

-In 1973, he married Gail Ann MacGillivary.
-He is currently married to Michèle Raymond who is the former New Democratic Party MLA for Halifax Atlantic.